 1. Introduction

 Welcome!
-This is a series of articles with a goal of teaching you programming, via the Odin programming language.
+This is a series of articles with the goal of teaching you programming using the Odin programming language.
 I’m going to do my best to cover all aspects of the core language here.
 If you are already familiar with the basics and want to learn about how to use some of the vendor packages, I have plans for that as well.
-I’m gradually staring to work on some raylib content to begin with. ...
+I’m working on raylib content to begin with but I have plans to add lessons on other vendor libraries later. ...

 May 8, 2025